With Communication Disorders Since 1936

 - Individual’s statements to colleagues about professional services, research results, and products shall adhere to prevailing professional standards and shall contain no misrepresentations.

-- Individuals shall not discriminate in their relationships with colleagues, students, and members of allied professions on the basis of race or ethnicity, gender, age, religion, national origin, sexual orientation, or disability.
+- Individuals shall not discriminate in their relationships with colleagues, students, and members of allied professions on the basis of race or ethnicity, gender, age, religion, national origin, sexual orientation, or disability, gender identification and sex.

 - Individuals who have reason to believe that the Code of Ethics has been violated shall inform the MSHA Committee for Ethical Practice.
 Individuals shall cooperate fully with the MSHA Committee for Ethical Practice in its investigation and adjudication of matters related to this Code of Ethics.